AdaCore/spark2014/lrm/source/packages.rst

 ^^^^^^^^^^^^^^^^^^^

 A subprogram declared in the visible part of a package may have a Refined Global aspect applied to its body or body stub.
-A Refined Global Aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined Global aspect repeats the Global aspect of the subprogram except that references to state abstractions refinements that are visible at the point of
+A Refined Global aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined Global aspect repeats the Global aspect of the subprogram except that references to state abstractions refinements that are visible at the point of